johnsonjo4531/mongoose-relay-paginate/mongoose-relay-paginate/docs/API/aggregateRelayPaginate.md

 `aggregateRelayPaginate` takes in two arguments the first is its mongoose aggregation pipeline argument and the second is its relayPaginate options argument.

-The only necessary part of relayPaginate option is the toCursor method you pass in.
-Abstractly `toCursor` is a function that takes in a document node and returns a cursor.
+The main necessary part of relayPaginate option is the cursorKeys option you pass in. `cursorKeys` is a chooses which keys are used in the cursor.
 The cursor defines a way that the specific item in a collection should be found.
 Say for example you have three user's with names: Bill, Jill, and Phill, which could be created like so.

 ```ts
 const doc = new UserModel({